Compiling and Building Cubes

 -

-This method returns a status.
+Upon conclusion, this method returns a status.
 If errors occur during the cube build, the status code indicates the number of build errors.

 For example: